Yang Kyung-won: Career

 This realization led him to join a theater company, where he received training in dancing and singing, eventually making his debut in a musical.
 He debuted in the entertainment industry with the musical 42nd Street in 2010.

-Although he initially lacked a strong passion for acting, everything changed when he encountered his current theater company, Theater Ganda, (Note: Performance Delivery Service - Gandaor "Gongyeon Baedal Service-Ganda) was established as Study Group by nine fellow students from Korea National University of Arts, often referred to as "Theater Ganda" (극단 간다).
+Although he initially lacked a strong passion for acting, everything changed when he encountered his current theater company, Theater Ganda, (Note: Performance Delivery Service - Ganda or "Gongyeon Baedal Service-Ganda) was established as Study Group by nine fellow students from Korea National University of Arts, often referred to as "Theater Ganda" (극단 간다).
 In September 2004, they officially registered "Theater Ganda" (극단 간다) as a theater group called "Pitdeongi" (핏덩이), with the average age of the members being 25 years old.

 Current members include Kim Ji-hyun, Lee Hee-joon, Jin Seon-kyu, Kim Min-jae, Yang Kyung-won and Oh Eui-shik.) a performance delivery service, two years after his debut.
 From that point on, he began to truly enjoy the idea of acting and found satisfaction in being surrounded by people who shared his enthusiasm for the craft.

 In 2019, a casting director who admired his current theater company, Theater Ganda, invited Yang to audition.
 During the second meeting with director Lee Jeong-hyo, Yang read a section of the Pyo Chi-soo role.
 However, when he received the script, the role wasn't as significant as he had expected.
 Nevertheless, he found it more appealing and felt thankful for the opportunity.
 Despite feeling pressure, he embraced the character's comedic aspects, even though he didn't consider himself naturally funny.

 The role of North Korean soldier Pyo Chi-su in the drama Crash Landing on You became Yang's breakthrough role.
 He mentioned, "But the method was all in the script.
 The lines were written so attractively, and the situations themselves were written in an interesting way, so I thought I could execute it well without adding or subtracting.
 However, the atmosphere on set was so good, and everyone was working hard to film, support, and push me, so I forgot about it.
 That's it."
 Yang's wife also practiced the script with him and remarked, "Oppa, this character will be really attractive as long as you make the right choices."
 This made him nervous again.
 Everyone could feel it after reading the script.
 That's why, even if someone else played Pyo Chi-su, they would still have great material.
 "I guess they were loved because they were fresh and high-quality organic products.
 I was very lucky and took charge of them."